 Selecting a Builder

-Now that you’ve identified the right location and the right builder, it is time to go to contract.
-Most builders require anywhere from 10% to 25% down in order to start a home.
-If the home is up and standing, the builder will accept 10%.
-If you’re asking the builder to create a custom home, expect to pay a 25% deposit at contract.
+The complete contract terms will include the agreed-upon down payment.
+Most builders require 10% to 25% upfront.
+If the home is already built, the builder will likely accept 10%.
+If the builder is creating a custom home, expect to pay a 25% deposit.

-The number of custom features available to you increases in proportion to the price tag of the home, but so does the time it takes to build.
-Realistically, a home built from scratch with an improved road to the home site, can take anywhere from 120 days to 18 months to deliver depending on a variety of factors.
-Keep in mind that the builder, who doesn’t get paid until closing, is anxious to deliver the home on schedule.
+The total price tag will increase with the number of custom features and the time it takes to build the home.
+A custom home with an improved road to the home site, for example, can take anywhere from 120 days to 18 months to complete, depending on a variety of factors.